 In your groupings, be sure to always include one taller object and also try to vary the textures and shapes of the objects.
 Height can also be achieved by stacking books and placing objects directly on top.

-In the instance of a bookcase like this where there's multiple shelves (this does not apply to one surface), you will want to alternate the side with the taller object in order to maintain balance and create some symmetry.
+For a bookcase like this where there are multiple shelves at different levels, you want to alternate the side with the taller object in order to maintain balance and create symmetry.

 How I Styled This Bookcase